bstavel/dictator_data_analysis/README.md

 Will we run eletrodes that are partly in the wm in their notes?
 What percentage cut-off should we use?
 Some subjects look like they were run on an old system and don't have the full brain atlas information, can we rerun them?

 ## Referencing

 I thought we did pairwise referencing, not CAR?
 Ignacio's scripts seem to be using CAR.

+## High Gamma

+### Morelt Wavelets or the filter-Hilbert method?

+I&Z used the filter + the hilbert transform for their high frequency analysis.
+This is the the absolute value of the hilbert transform which is called the analytical amplitude.
+This is the value that is averaged in the moving time window.

+### Filtering

+Z&I look like they bandpassed at 70-200Hz/250Hz.

-## Time binning (for Regressions)
+## Time binning (for regressions and high gamma)

 Z & I were looking at the following bin sizes: `200, 160, 120, 80, 40` They all had overlaps of 25% regardless of size.
 It also looks like they were epoching based on trial start, presentation time, and choice time.

-## High Gamma Filtering

-Z&I look like they bandpassed at 70-200Hz/250Hz after subtracting the global average reference (separately from CARS?)

-Then they took the absolute value of the hilbert transform which is called the analytical amplitude.
-This is the value that is averaged in the moving time window.

 ## Regressions-- Modeling Choices